xmlinc/Symfony/README.md

 # Symfony Automator

-Create new Symfony Projects, Bundles, Controller, Routes with a one click.
+*Create new Symfony Projects, Bundles, Controller & Routes with a one click.*

+Choose between a one-page layout, or websites demo with their subpages.

 Choose different layouts to create a demo sites: